How Many Calories In Pabst Blue Ribbon? (Complete Breakdown)

 Pabst Blue Ribbon, affectionately nicknamed PBR, is a staple American lager.
 It has been popular for decades now and has enjoyed a renaissance in recent years among younger urban drinkers.
 PBR drinkers might be wondering, given the beer’s light, easy drinking experience, how many calories and carbs are in their blue ribbon-adorned can.
 If so, you’ve come to the right place!

 Is that all you need to know about PBR?
 Of course not!
-If you’re curious about the precise nutritional information, ingredients, and comparison to other American adjunct lagers, read on.
+Read on if you’re curious about the precise nutritional information, ingredients, and comparison to other American adjunct lagers.
 By the end of this article, you’ll have blue-ribbon knowledge about Pabst’s flagship beverage.

-How Many Calories In Pabst Blue Ribbon (4.8% ABV)?
+How Many Calories Are In Pabst Blue Ribbon (4.8% ABV)?
 Explained

 Pabst Blue Ribbon has 144 calories per 12oz can, with 12.8 grams of carbohydrates.
-PBR’s website does not list any protein, fats, or sugars information.
+PBR’s website does not list any information on protein, fats, or sugars.
 Pabst also sells PBR Extra, PBR Easy, and PBR Non-Alc, variations on the brand with higher, lower, and zero alcohol content, respectively.

 Pabst Blue Ribbon, as an American lager, has a calorie count that is similar to most other beers of the style.
 It is lower than deliberately stronger beers, like some European-style dark beers and ales, and lower than ice beers or PBR Extra.

-It is also worth noting that Pabst does not use a hop extract, instead preferring to use actual hops.
+It is also worth noting that Pabst does not use a hop extract; instead, it prefers to use actual hops.
 The syrup used to make PBR contains carbohydrates and some simple sugars like dextrose and maltose, but these are fermented into alcohol and carbon dioxide.

 How Many Calories Compared To Other American Lagers?